mjthewalker/IRIS_2024_Mohnish_231CS235/README.md

   * Hostel Requests module for admin to approve/reject users hostel change requests
   * Switch Requests module for admin to approve/reject users room switch requests
   * Hostel Manager module for admin to view all the available hostels,add new ones and  also delete hostels.
   * Student Manager module for admin to view all the students and their details, Also reallocate or deallocate users.
+This module also has a search feature
   * Use of Bloc for State Management
 ## Operating system
   used windows 10